Getting library help is often your first step in any writing assignment. This set of links will help you get started.

 “You are going after wisdom,” Phillip Lopate reminds us.

-Students in this course develop strategies to improve documents and clearly express their plans for revisions orally and in writing.
+Students in this course learn to identify how to improve documents and clearly express their plans for revisions orally and in writing.
 Along the way, they will acquire an interest in and appreciation for the conventions of English grammar, punctuation, and usage.
-Students work on the fundamentals of effective writing, organization, and design in order to develop the language and proficiencies necessary to edit technical documents, which include forms, manuals, policy handbooks, websites, and other texts used in organizations, and to argue successfully for the changes they make or recommend.
-Projects prompt students to edit documents comprehensively, addressing everything from the sentences to the overall structure and visual design.
+Students work on the fundamentals of writing in order to develop the language and analytical skills necessary to edit technical documents, which include the forms, manuals, policy handbooks, websites, and other texts used in business, academic, and nonprofit organizations, and to argue successfully for the changes they make or recommend.
+Projects prompt students to edit documents at all levels, addressing a text’s sentence-level issues as well as its overall structure and visual design.

 Theory and Practice of Editing